 With Portable, you can sync 7shifts data into your Snowflake warehouse in minutes.
-Access all of your Employee Scheduling data from Snowflake without having to manage cumbersome ETL scripts.
+Access all of your employee scheduling platform data from Snowflake without having to manage cumbersome ETL scripts.

-The Two Paths To Connect 7shifts To Your Data Warehouse
+The Two Paths to Connect 7shifts to Snowflake

 There are two ways to sync data from 7shifts into your data warehouse for analytics.

-Write code from scratch or use an open-source framework to build an integration between 7shifts and your warehouse.
+Write code from scratch or use an open-source framework to build an integration between 7shifts and Snowflake.

-7shifts is an employee scheduling platform used for hiring and managing restaurant professionals.
+7shifts is a employee scheduling platform used for hiring and managing restaurant professionals.

 - Time Punches